cooper/quiki/doc/configuration.md

 ### image.calc

+_Optional_.
 A function reference that calculates a missing dimension of an image.
 This is utilized only when [`image.size_method`](#imagesize_method) is _server_.

 This is here for purposes of documentation only and can only be configured